logaan/hypermedia-content-types/README.md

 ## Usage

-FIXME
+  lein repl
+  (start)

+Then open your browser to <http://localhost:8080/>.

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Logan Campbell

 Distributed under the Eclipse Public License, the same as Clojure.